laiyutong/AWS/Academy/Guided Lab/Creating a Virtual Private Cloud/README.md

 12.In the left navigation pane, choose Internet Gateways.<br>
 <img src="https://i.imgur.com/OPW3fV2.png" width=60%><br>
+13.Choose Create internet gateway and configure these settings:<br>
+<ul><li>Name tag: Lab IGW
+<li>Choose Create internet gateway</li></ul>
+You can now attach the internet gateway to your Lab VPC.<br>
 <img src="https://i.imgur.com/QG6bhOK.png" width=60%><br>
+14.Choose Actions then Attach to VPC, and configure these settings:<br>
+<ul><li>Available VPCs: Place you cursor in the search box, then select Lab VPC
+<li>Choose Attach internet gateway</li></ul>
+This action will attach the internet gateway to your Lab VPC.
+Though you created an internet gateway and attached it to your VPC, you must also configure the public subnet route table so it uses the internet gateway.
 <img src="https://i.imgur.com/HSMRj4Y.png" width=60%><br>
 <img src="https://i.imgur.com/kX7hfvx.png" width=60%><br>
 <img src="https://i.imgur.com/lGP00MR.png" width=60%><br>